guanyuming-he/master-irp/logbook/logbook.md

 ## Meeting (25 July 2025)
-Delayed to 29 July to include Rhodri.
+Delayed to a later date when Rhodri would be available.